Donor Egg IVF in Ahmedabad

 Premature Ovarian Failure / POI

 When the ovaries stop functioning normally before age 40, resulting in very low or absent ovarian reserve.
-Donor eggs bypass this barrier entirely.
+POF/POI means the ovaries cannot respond to stimulation — donor eggs bypass this barrier entirely.

 Severely Poor Ovarian Reserve & Very Low AMH

-When AMH is critically low and previous stimulation cycles including Mini-IVF or DuoStim have produced very few or consistently poor-quality eggs.
+When Anti-Müllerian Hormone (AMH) levels are critically low (typically below 0.5–1.0 ng/mL) and previous stimulation cycles — including Mini-IVF and DuoStim — have produced very few or consistently poor-quality eggs.
+When own-egg attempts have been genuinely exhausted, donor eggs offer a dramatically higher probability of success.

 Repeated IVF Failure with Own Eggs

-When multiple well-managed IVF cycles consistently result in poor fertilisation, poor embryo development, or failed implantation despite optimal treatment protocols.
+When multiple well-managed IVF cycles using the patient’s own eggs have consistently resulted in poor fertilisation, poor embryo development, or failed implantation despite optimal treatment protocols.
+Persistent failure despite good clinical management is a clear indication that egg quality — not the treatment approach — is the limiting factor.

 Advanced Reproductive Age (40+)